WE WILL OFFER A LOT OF COACHING TRAINING AND DEVELOPMENT OPPORTUNITIES.

 NO TEAM MANAGER OR TEAMMATE REQUESTS ALLOWED

 No Team Manager (Head Coach) or teammate requests will be allowed or honored, except siblings.
-Teams are formed to ensure Team Balance so these requests cannot be honored at this division.
-Teams will be formed by the draft mentioned above.
+Teams will be formed by the draft and the holdover players mentioned above.

 UNIFORM AND EQUIPMENT